filefilego/filefilego/README.md

 * `v1` decides the **order** and the **number of blocks/data** ranges to be sent to `node_1` by `node_2`.
 We don't want to reveal the order of blocks to `node_1` yet.
 * `v1` asks `node_2` for a fixed range of data, which will be encrypted using a random key `k1` as `data_enc` by `v1` and sent to `node_1`.

-At this stage, `node_1` has some `data_z`, plus some `data_enc` but has no knowledge on how to reassemble them in order to get the original file.
-Now, `v1` can validate the integrity of the data sent to `node_1` and if they match the original Merkle tree's identity, then the decryption key `k1` is sent to `node_1`.
-The order of the blocks will also be sent, so `node_1` can put all the parts together to reassemble the data.
-The final step is to release the fees to `node_2` by `v1`.
+In this stage, `node_1` possesses some `data_z` and `data_enc` but lacks the knowledge of how to combine them to obtain the original file.
+The verifier, v1, is able to verify the integrity of the data transmitted to `node_1` and, if they match the original Merkle tree's identity, the decryption key k1 is provided to `node_1`.
+Additionally, the block order is sent to `node_1`, enabling the reassembly of all the parts to form the original data.
+Once this process is complete, v1 releases the fees to `node_2`.

-With this algorithm, we simultaneously achieve Proof of Transfer and Proof of Data Possession.
+The use of this algorithm enables the simultaneous attainment of Proof of Transfer and Proof of Data Possession.
 ```
             ┌───┬───┬───┬───┬───┬───┬───┬───┐
 Data Blocks:│ a │ b │ c │ d │ e │ f │ g │ h │